snigdhasambitak/k8s-production-grade/README.md

 I am using Terraform for creating a kubernetes cluster on AWS Platform.

 Step 1: Create the modules for the creation of the eks cluster(POP-DEV), master nodes, VPC and providers.
-Everything can be found in this directory.
+Everything can be found in the root directory. the modules path is : "modules/eks/"

 Step 2: Initialize the Terraform state: